-Update: The Senate threw in the towel on health care reform this week after more Republican party defectors killed any chance of passing the Better Care Reconciliation Act, the Senate’s plan to replace the Affordable Care Act.
+Update: Earlier this month, the Senate threw in the towel on health care reform after more Republican party defectors killed any chance of passing the Better Care Reconciliation Act, the Senate’s plan to replace the Affordable Care Act.
 Part of the loss in party support came from legislators who worried that planned Medicaid cuts would leave millions of U.S. citizens without insurance.

 We asked the American Society of Nephrology President Eleanor D. Lederer, MD, who has voiced opposition to legislators about the Senate health care bill, to talk in more specific terms about how changes to Medicaid could hurt CKD patients.